TGDivy/TGDivy/README.md

 ## 💬🌞

-> Peace is not absence of conflict, it is the ability to handle conflict by peaceful means. ~ Ronald Reagan
+> To a mind that is still, the entire universe surrenders. ~ Zhuangzi

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )